hassantariq-carameltech/fizz-console-docs/README.md

     * `$ surge` -- enter a username and password to create a free account
     * `$ gatsby build` -- build gatsby production build
     * `$ ls public` -- verify that public folder is created
-    * `surge public/` -- That's all folks.
+    * `$ surge public/` -- That's all folks.
 Press enter and just visit the link shown in terminal to see the sorcery

 ### Todos